RezaTaheri01/snake-game/README.md

-# Snake-Game
+# Snake Game
- Here’s a basic implementation of a classic Snake game as a console application in C#.
+ Here’s a basic implementation of a classic Snake game as a console application in C#.<br>
  Also framework that i used is .NET Framework 4.8